 Coping with everything from daily stress to things that area out of our control takes some practice.
 Sometimes, having a snack or a drink does the trick to manage stress momentarily.
 But there are healthier alternatives to help you unwind, calm your mind and make you feel better.

 Eating berries and yoghurt are considered healthy food consumption.
 Having cheese is good for the bones.
-If you are craving for snack I suggest have berries and yoghurt.
+If you are craving for snack, I suggest have berries and yoghurt.
 It’s ok to have a little bit of cream cheese and ricotta once in a while.
-Of course, exercise is still the best practise.
+Of course, exercise is still the best practice.

 120 g butter, melted